keenanberry/keenanberry.github.io/index.md

 <p><h2>RESEARCH INTERESTS</h2></p>

-<p>Investigations of computational methods and the development of software technologies to advance the scientific understanding of genomic data for application in the healthcare and food/nutrition industries.
+<p>Investigations of computational methods and the development of software technologies to advance the scientific understanding of biological data for application in the healthcare and food/nutrition industries.
 </p>

 <p><h2>EDUCATION</h2></p>